mrocklin/thesis/modularity.md

 #### Evolution through Interchangeability

 When modules are combined with an established interface they become interchangeable with other simultaneous efforts by different groups in the same domain.
-Shared interfaces and interchangeability supports experimentation and eases evolution under changing contexts (such as changing hardware)
+Shared interfaces and interchangeability supports experimentation and eases evolution under changing contexts (such as changing hardware.)

 #### Verification